Federated Learning · Tool Condition Monitoring

 • How well does global knowledge fit new tools and materials (out-of-distribution)?

-• Strategies: personalized FL, adapter layers, cluster-FL by machine type.
+• Strategies: personalized FL, per-client bias correction, cluster-FL by machine type.

 • Federated learning fits deployments where raw data must not be centralized.

-• Standardized data, reliable orchestration and secured aggregation remain prerequisites in production.
+• Standardized data, reliable orchestration and secure aggregation remain prerequisites in production.

 Explore further